equelin/Format-Pester/doc/Format-Pester.md

 TODO
 - Pester test need to be updated - yes, post factum TDD ;-)
 - INPUTS, OUTPUTS need to be described
-- Pester test to check available languages and versions of translation need to be added

 ## RELATED LINKS